 Hong Kong Island

-Most International Companies and Government Departments are located in Hong Kong Island.
-Within the Island is the financial hub, Central, Admiralty, Wan Chai, and Sheung Wan are the Central Business Districts.
-Most expats are in this area and rent is the most expensive among all districts.
+Most International Companies and Government Departments are located on Hong Kong Island.
+Within the Island is the financial hub; Central, Admiralty, Wan Chai, and Sheung Wan are the key Central Business Districts.
+Most expats live in this area and rents are probably the most expensive among all districts.
 Hong Kong Island may also be one of the most expensive places to rent an office in the world.
-If you’re looking for business registration in Hong Kong, you can expect to see some ‘grade A’ office space reaching over HK$200 per square foot in 2019.
+If you’re looking for business registration in Hong Kong, you can expect to see some ‘grade A’ office space reaching over HK$200 per square foot.

-Most companies who do international business will choose Hong Kong Island Central Business District.
-I have highlighted four subway stations for your reference.
+Most international businesses choose to register their business in Hong Kong Island’s Central Business District.
+We have highlighted four subway stations for your reference.
 They are Central, Admiralty, Wan Chai, and Sheung Wan.
 Many expats choose to work in this area.
 However, foreigners shall understand that a Hong Kong Island address does not necessarily mean a proper address.

 There are some subdivisions which are supposed to be for residential use.
-For example, if you choose to rent an office at Fortress Hill, which is a few subway stations away from Central, your company image can be viewed very differently.
-If you want to create an image that your company is a sizable company, I’d recommend choosing a Central address when registering a business in Hong Kong.
+For example, if you choose to rent an office at Fortress Hill, which is a few subway stations away from Central, your company image may be viewed very differently.
+If you want to create the image that your company is sizable, we would recommend choosing a Central address when registering a business in Hong Kong.

-If your business is targeting local customers, you may as well consider office space in the Kowloon area.
-Due to the high rent on the Island side, many corporations and government departments are also relocating their office to this area.
+If your business is targeting local customers, you may want to consider office space in the Kowloon area.
+Due to the high rent on the Island side, many corporations and government departments have been relocating their office to this area.
 For example, J.P.
 Morgan Chase plans to transfer its Hong Kong team to Kwun Tong next year.
 Rent is relatively cheaper in this District, making it perfect for those planning to register a business in Hong Kong.
-Tsim Sha Tsui, Mongkok is also one of the busiest districts in Hong Kong, and it is an ideal place to rent an office.
+Tsim Sha Tsui and Mongkok are also some of the busiest districts in Hong Kong and are ideal places to rent an office.

-However, if you choose to rent in the Kowloon area, be aware of the difference between Tsim Sha Tsui and Jordan, or Mongkok with Yau Ma Tei.
-All these sub-districts are very near each other.
-Each subway station can be only a few minutes distance.
-For example, choosing an address in Yau Mai Tei may give customers an impression that your company is running out of budget or you are just a tiny company.
-Hence, if you are not familiar with Hong Kong, play safe and choose our office address for registration purpose!
+However, if you choose to rent in the Kowloon area, be aware of the difference between Tsim Sha Tsui and Jordan, or Mongkok and Yau Ma Tei.
+All these sub-districts are very near each other, sometimes only a few minutes’ walk apart.
+For example, choosing an address in Yau Mai Tei may give customers the impression that your company is running out of budget or you are just a tiny company.
+Hence, if you are not familiar with Hong Kong, play safe and choose our office address for business registration purposes!

 Most companies choose New Territories as their back office.
-For example, due to cheaper rent and larger office sizes, the Get Started HK administration team is also based in Tsuen Wan which is in the New Territories district.
-This allows us to lower our expenses and provides us with ample space to store most of our equipment and documents there.
+For example, due to cheaper rent and larger office sizes, the Get Started HK administration team is based in Tsuen Wan which is in the New Territories district.
+This allows us to lower our expenses and provides us with ample space to store most of our equipment and documents.
 If budget is a concern, you may want to consider the New Territories.
-Rent is an industrial area like Tsuen Wan, and Tuen Mun is usually affordable.
-However, customers shall note that it is not easy to recruit or retain talent who can speak fluent English in this area.
+Rent in industrial areas like Tsuen Wan and Tuen Mun are usually affordable.
+However, customers should note that it is not easy to recruit or retain talent who can speak fluent English in this area.

 How do I get a virtual office address from you?

-Get Started HK has different incorporation packages available.
+Get Started HK has different Hong Kong business registration packages available.
 Our standard, deluxe, and premium packages all include a registered address service.
 The default address option is at World Trust Tower, 50 Stanley Street, Central.
-For more information about Hong Kong Limited Company Formation Package Plans, please visit our Pricing page.
+For more information about registering a business in Hong Kong, please visit our Pricing page.